dhenl2/Auto-Compressor/README.md

 # Auto-Compressor
-**As a** person pumping up tyres **I would like** to select a target pressure for each of tyres to be inflated/deflated to **so that** it is more convenient that if I was to do it manually.
+**As a** person pumping up tyres
+**I would like** to select a target pressure for each of tyres to be inflated/deflated to **so that** it is more convenient that if I was to do it manually.

 Goal is to create a system that can:
 - Control air flow going in and out of the tyre
 	- Will need time to target estimation for minimal inflation/deflation disruptions and increased accuracy
-		- Just for fun
+		- Just for fun :grin:
 	- Usage on an embedded device using MicroPython
 - Create an UI for mobile devices
 	- Either web or mobile application interface